Ariseaz/HA-WebApp-Dev-Cloudformation/README.md

 **create.bat is the batch script for the deployment of this deployment script** `infra` ....is the stackname quoted

-## To Update the deployment script; run the script below:
+## To Update the deployment script; run the script below here:

 `./update.bat infra infra.yml infra-params.json`